 You’re surrounded by tools and machines made out of steel.
 And when the coatings on those products crack, rust starts to bloom and the battle is on.
 You can attack rust early and nip it in the bud, or you can wait until you have a full-blown war on your hands.
 The choice is yours on how to get rid of rust.
 Either way you’ll need a battle plan on how to get rid of rust and a complete list of weapons at your disposal to start the how to remove rust from metal process.
-And that’s why we’re going to show you the five ways to defeat rust—three methods to remove it and two steps to prevent it from coming back, along with the best rust remover.
+And that’s why we’re going to show you the five ways how to remove rust from metal—three methods to remove it and two steps to prevent it from coming back, along with the best rust remover.